-We have audited the accompanying balance sheets of KemPharm, Inc. as of December 31, 2016 and 2015, and the related statements of operations, changes in redeemable convertible preferred stock and stockholders' deficit and cash flows for each of the three years in the period ended December 31, 2016.
+We have audited the accompanying balance sheet of KemPharm, Inc. as of December 31, 2016, and the related statements of operations, changes in redeemable convertible preferred stock and stockholders' deficit and cash flows for each of the two years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.